awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func createDatastore(input: CreateDatastoreInput, completion: @escaping (ClientRuntime.SdkResult<CreateDatastoreOutputResponse, CreateDatastoreOutputError>) -> Void)
 ```

-### createPipeline(input:​completion:​)
+### createPipeline(input:completion:)

 Creates a pipeline.
-A pipeline consumes messages from a channel and allows you to process
-the messages before storing them in a data store.
-You must specify both a channel
-and a datastore activity and, optionally, as many as 23 additional activities in
-the pipelineActivities array.
+A pipeline consumes messages from a channel and allows you to process the messages before storing them in a data store.
+You must specify both a channel and a datastore activity and, optionally, as many as 23 additional activities in the pipelineActivities array.

 ``` swift
 func createPipeline(input: CreatePipelineInput, completion: @escaping (ClientRuntime.SdkResult<CreatePipelineOutputResponse, CreatePipelineOutputError>) -> Void)
 ```

-### deleteChannel(input:​completion:​)
+### deleteChannel(input:completion:)

 Deletes the specified channel.